Campus Summer Work Schedule FAQs

 Yes, if you are a non-exempt employee and have an approved hardship exception.
 Also, for payroll requirements, you must submit a preliminary paper absence report by the 15th of each month to ensure your paycheck issues correctly and is available on payday.
 If an employee is reporting dock time, a paper absence report must be submitted to report all time taken for the pay period(s).

 Vacation and CTO are considered “time worked” and are counted toward the 40-hour work week.
-Anything over 40 hours for non-exempt employees is considered overtime.
+Anything over 40 hours in a week for non-exempt employees is considered overtime, even if some of that time is vacation or CTO.

 Employees who are moving from the standard State work schedule Monday through Friday, 8 hours a day schedule, to the negotiated 4/10 summer schedule do not need to report Excess or Deficit Hours for June, July or August pay periods.